-Consider today’s blog post a public-service announcement directed at you, your business, and your personal affairs.
+Consider this blog post a public-service announcement directed at you, your business, and your personal affairs.
 If any of the passwords to your social media accounts, website backends, entertainment systems or bank accounts are weak, now is the best time to beef them up.

 Earlier this month, business magazine Fast Company published an article about password recycling and how people often reuse their passwords for multiple accounts.
 “A 2017 report by the Pew Research Center, for instance, found that 39% of Americans admitted to extensive password recycling.”
 Guilty of this, too?
 Or is your password weak?